FIL-Builders/fil-frame/README.md

 8. Send a message to the destination chain:

    Run `yarn start` in the root directory and open up localhost:3000.
 Input a message, click send, and confirm the transaction in your wallet.
-After a couple of minutes, check [Axelarscan](https://testnet.axelarscan.io/gmp/search) - you should see a transaction from Filecoin Calibration to Ethereum Sepolia.
+After 20 minutes, check [Axelarscan](https://testnet.axelarscan.io/gmp/search) - you should see a transaction from Filecoin Calibration to Ethereum Sepolia confirmed.

 9. Read the message received on the destination chain: